fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 comments: true
 published: true
 ---
 I was tasked with performing a penetration testing on a server which hosted multiple websites and services.
-Most of these services ran on _Docker containers_, and in this article, I'm going to show how could an overlooked misconfiguration lead to a complete takeover of the **host** system.
+Most of these services ran on _Docker containers_, and in this article, I'm going to show how could an overlooked misconfiguration lead to a complete takeover of the **host** system.\n\n

 **Disclaimer:** This article was written for educational purposes, and the author is not responsible for any misuse of any of the tools or techniques demonstrated in the article.